-Each project will have an identified champion from the Board who will work with WTI to summarize the project in a standard one-page format (Appendix C) after the project collaboration meeting.
-The standard one-page format will be used by the Members to narrow down activities for the upcoming fiscal year.
+The CHSC will summarize the project in a standard one-page format (Appendix C) after the project collaboration meeting and initial project prioritization.
+The standard one-page format will be used by the Members to further prioritize activities for the upcoming fiscal year.
 In addition to the project ideas, supplemental information or publications may also be supplied to help familiarize the Members with the proposed project.
 Projects of more national interest may be submitted to other funding programs, such as NCHRP.